OpenXAIProject/Diagnosis-of-Alzheimers-Disease/README.md

 # Classification and Explanation Model for Alzheimer’s Disease on Deep Learning Model
-Python implementation for the classification and explanation of Alzheimer's Disease based on CNN model.
+Python implementation for the classification and explanation of Alzheimer's Disease based on voxResNet.

 ## Dataset Reference
 For more detailed information and download, please refer to [the official website of BCI Competition dataset]( http://adni.loni.usc.edu/